 Time Frame: From start of study drug administration up to follow-up (Week 20)

-An adverse event (AE) is any untoward medical occurrence in a clinical investigation participant administered a pharmaceutical product and that does not necessarily have a causal relationship with this treatment.
-A TEAE is defined as any event emerging or manifesting at or after the initiation of treatment with an investigational product or medicinal product or any existing event that worsens in either intensity or frequency following exposure to the investigational product or medicinal product.
-An SAE is any untoward medical occurrence (whether considered related to investigational product or not and at any dose) that at any dose results in death, life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital abnormality or birth defect, an important medical event.
-TEAEs included serious and non-serious AEs.
+An AE is any untoward medical occurrence in a clinical investigation participant administered a pharmaceutical product and that does not necessarily be considered related to investigational product.
+SAE is any untoward medical occurrence (whether considered related to investigational product or not) that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, is a congenital abnormality or birth defect, or is an important medical event.

 From start of study drug administration up to follow-up (Week 20)